benji-bou/GoUserApp/README.md

-This goappuser permit to manage user server using gorilla framework.
+Goappuser permit to manage user for rest api.
+Currently dependencies to echo framework

-It has never been tested.
-Will be transform to work with echo framework Some code will become obselete like middlewares security and authentications Which are already present in echo framework
+This is not fully tested and not ready for production